 Find a new alpha source for quantitative investment models

-Create screens for a given technology to identify desirable companies based
+Create screens for a given technology to identify desirable companies based on the emerging technology scores

 The Yewno Emerging Technology DataFeed covers companies that have intellectual property in specific emerging technology categories.
 Figure 1 shows coverage of over 3,500 distinct companies that have a link to an emerging technology with history going back to 2011.
 Figure 2 highlights the 35 emerging technology categories, with the associated number of companies tagged to each one.
 All data is updated on a weekly basis.